Trijet: Design

 The placement of the remaining two engines varies.
 Most smaller aircraft, such as the Hawker Siddeley Trident and the Boeing 727, as well as the intermediate-sized Tupolev Tu-154, have two side-mount engine pylons in a T-tail configuration.
 The larger widebody Lockheed TriStar and DC-10/MD-11 mount an engine underneath each wing.
-Preliminary studies were done on the TriStar to reuse the fuselage and wing for a twinjet design though these never materialized due to Lockheed's lack of funds.
-Additionally in the late-1990s Boeing, which had taken over McDonnell Douglas, considered removing the tail engine from the MD-11 to make it a twinjet but instead cancelled MD-11 production altogether.
+Preliminary studies were done on the TriStar to reuse the fuselage and wing for a twinjet design, though these never materialized due to Lockheed's lack of funds.
+Additionally, in the late 1990s, Boeing, which had taken over McDonnell Douglas, considered removing the tail engine from the MD-11 to make it a twinjet but instead cancelled MD-11 production altogether.

 Advantages and drawbacks

 Trijets are more efficient and cheaper than four-engine aircraft, as the engines are the most expensive part of the plane, and having more engines consumes more fuel, particularly if quadjets and trijets share engines of similar power.
-For widebody aircraft, this makes the trijet configuration more suited to a mid-size airliner compared to the quadjet layout for jumbo jets (i.e. the DC-10 versus the quadjet Boeing 747).
+For widebody aircraft, this advantage makes the trijet configuration more suited to a mid-size airliner compared to the quadjet layout for jumbo jets (i.e., the DC-10 versus the quadjet Boeing 747).
 However, the difficulty and complexity of mounting the third engine through the tail will somewhat negate the cost/efficiency advantage.
 Nonetheless, this was worth the trade-off in the 1960s to the 1990s when widebody trijets and twinjets shared engines of similar output, such as when the DC-10, MD-11, Boeing's 767, and Airbus's A300, A310, and A330 were all powered by the General Electric CF6, and the additional power from the third engine gave the DC-10/MD-11 advantages in longer range and/or heavier payload over the A300/A310/A330 twinjet.
 Since the 1990s, with further advancements in high-bypass turbofan technology, large twinjets have been equipped with purpose-designed engines such as the Boeing 777's General Electric GE90, allowing twinjets to perform the same tasks as most trijets and even many quadjets but more efficiently.

 Due to their added thrust, trijets will have slightly improved takeoff performance compared to twinjets if an engine fails.
 Because takeoff performance for aircraft is usually calculated to include an extra margin to account for a possible engine failure, trijets are better able to take off from hot and high airports or those where terrain clearance near the runway is an issue.